The Ultimate Guide to Sealing Laminate Floors

 • Laminate floors can be slippery and dangerous when sealant is applied to the entire floor.

-• When sealant is applied to laminate flooring against manufacturer’s recommendations, the floor warranty may be voided.
+• The flooring warranty may be voided when the sealant is applied to laminate flooring against the manufacturer’s recommendations.

-The sealing process starts with the installation of the flooring.
-You should always use a PVA Type II glue when installing laminate flooring.
+The sealing process starts with the flooring’s installation.
+You should always use PVA Type II glue when installing laminate flooring.
 This provides sealing for the space between planks.
 Always buy this adhesive in a bottle with a nozzle, as this allows you to regulate how much adhesive comes out.
-You don’t want it coming up between the seams, to the point where it is visible on the surface of your floor.
+You don’t want it coming up between the seams to the point where it is visible on the surface of your floor.

-Never apply floor sealant over a floor that has been waxed; the sealant will not stick.
-If the floor has ever been waxed, the wax will need to be fully removed, before any sealant can be applied.
-Normal floor-stripper can be used to remove the wax.
+Never apply floor sealant over a waxed floor; the sealant will not stick.
+If the floor has ever been waxed, the wax will need to be fully removed before any sealant can be applied.
+A normal floor stripper can be used to remove the wax.
 Just be sure to do a thorough job, as the wax might not come up with the first application of stripper.

 Just the Edges!

-Now that you know that you’re off the hook when it comes to sealing the entire floor, which portions of your laminate flooring need sealant?
+Now that you know you’re not responsible for sealing the entire floor, which portions of your laminate flooring need sealant?

 The answer depends on the floor location and the likelihood of spills.
 Most manufacturers recommend sealing the perimeter of the laminate floor, at least in areas where spills might occur.
-Sealing the perimeter prevents water from reaching the edge of the floor and making its way underneath the laminate boards, where it might be absorbed by the core.
+Sealing the perimeter prevents water from reaching the edge of the floor and making its way underneath the laminate boards, where the core might absorb it.
 If this happens, swelling and damage can occur, and this can ultimately lead to the need for a costly replacement.

 In addition, you might want to seal the seams in high-spill areas, like the area in front of a sink.
-While this is not absolutely necessary, it will increase the life of the flooring, which is the whole purpose of the exercise.
-Clear silicone caulking is better for sealing any seams in laminate flooring, than polyurethane is, providing a waterproof seal that will probably outlast the flooring itself.
+While this is not necessary, it will increase the life of the flooring, which is the whole purpose of the exercise.
+Clear silicone caulking is better for sealing seams in laminate flooring than polyurethane, providing a waterproof seal that will probably outlast the flooring.

 Essential Materials

-There are two basic types of sealants used for laminate floors: silicone caulking and polyurethane coating.
-Before choosing to use either, it is a good idea to check the information provided by the flooring manufacturer, to see what is compatible with the floor.
-There are specialty laminate sealers available as well.
-For example, Pergo offers floor sealant in different colors to match the laminate that it offers.
-These sealants aren’t compatible with all of Pergo’s flooring choices, though.
-Most brands are compatible with 100 percent silicone caulk; buy may not be compatible with other sealers.
+Two basic types of sealants are used for laminate floors: silicone caulking and polyurethane coating.
+Before choosing to use either, it is a good idea to check the information provided by the flooring manufacturer to see what is compatible with the floor.
+Specialty laminate sealers are available as well.
+For example, Pergo offers floor sealant in different colors to match its laminate.
+However, these sealants aren’t compatible with all of Pergo’s flooring choices.
+Most brands are compatible with 100 percent silicone caulk but may not be compatible with other sealers.

-The tools you’ll need will depend a lot on the kind of sealant you are using.
-Silicone caulk will require a caulk gun to apply sealant to laminate floors, as well as a putty knife to remove excess caulking.
+The tools you’ll need will depend significantly on the kind of sealant you use.
+Silicone caulk requires a caulk gun to apply to laminate floors and a putty knife to remove excess caulking.
 Polyurethane sealants should be brushed on, as you would when finishing architectural trim.

-Some people choose to use a paint roller, rather than a brush for applying polyurethane finishes.
-This can be done, but you need a short-nap roller to apply it, preferably a mohair whizz roller.
+Some people choose to use a paint roller rather than a brush for applying polyurethane finishes.
+This can be done, but you need a short-nap roller, preferably a mohair whizz roller.
 Many people recommend foam rollers for urethane finishes, but they tend to generate a lot of bubbles.

 laminate floor, installing